githubixx/ansible-role-etcd/README.md

 ansible-role-etcd
 =================

-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-etcd/).
-Have a look there for more information.
+This Ansible role is used in [Kubernetes the not so hard way with Ansible - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-etcd/).
+But it can be used without a Kubernetes cluster of course.

 Installes a etcd cluster.
-HINT: This playbook does NOT reload or restart the etcd cluster nodes after the systemd service file was changed!
+HINT: This playbook does NOT reload or restart the etcd cluster processes after the systemd service file was changed!
 This is intentional!
-It would be a very bad idea to restart all etcd nodes at the same time.
+It would be a very bad idea to restart all etcd processes at the same time.
 So if the `etcd.service` file has changed restart/reload etcd by hand one node after the other and check log output if the node joined the cluster again afterwards!
 As a side node: The script will issue a `systemctl daemon-reload` after the etcd service file was changed so that at least systemd is aware of the changed file and you don't take care about that.
 So a reboot of a etcd node would also active the new configuration.

+Upgrading a etcd cluster which was installed by this role is described in [here](https://www.tauceti.blog/posts/kubernetes-the-not-so-hard-way-with-ansible-upgrading-kubernetes/#etcd).

 Versions
 --------

 I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `10.0.0+3.4.7` means this is release `10.0.0` of this role and it's meant to be used with etcd version `3.4.7` (but should work with newer versions also).
+A tag `11.0.0+3.5.1` means this is release `11.0.0` of this role and it's meant to be used with etcd version `3.5.1` (but should work with newer versions also).
 If the role itself changes `X.Y.Z` before `+` will increase.
 If the etcd version changes `X.Y.Z` after `+` will increase.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific etcd release.

 Changelog
 ---------